 To keep your domain name simple, it’s best to avoid certain things, such as:-

-- Numbers – these cause confusion because, when spoken, it’s not clear whether a number should be spelled out or in numerical form (1, could be 1 or one)
+- Numbers – these cause confusion because, when spoken, it’s not clear whether a number should be spelt out or in numerical form (1, could be 1 or one)

 - Long words, or words that are difficult to spell